Stay in Vienna

 · 6 min read

 1. Schönbrunn gardens and Gloriette.
-Gardens and the walk up to the Gloriette free.
+Gardens and the walk up to the Gloriette are free.
 The interior tour costs, the park doesn’t.
+The view from the Gloriette across the palace to the city is one of Vienna’s best free panoramas.
+Come early and you’ll have the avenues almost to yourself - locals jog here before work.

 3. Volksgarten and Burggarten.
 Inner-city parks, both free.
-Volksgarten with roses, Burggarten with the Mozart statue and butterfly house (butterflies cost, garden doesn’t).
+Volksgarten with its roses (hundreds of varieties in June), Burggarten with the Mozart statue and the butterfly house (the butterflies cost, the garden doesn’t).
+Both sit right on the Ringstraße, perfect as a break between two sights.

 4. A Ringstraße walk.
-Tram 1 or 2 is a sightseeing tour, but walking the whole 5 km is free and more intense.
+Tram 1 or 2 works as a sightseeing tour, but walking the full 5 km is free and more intense: State Opera, Hofburg, the twin art and natural history museums, Parliament, City Hall, Burgtheater, University, Votivkirche - all from the outside, all for nothing.
+Allow two to three hours with photo stops.

 Some museums are free sometimes